Excerpt from BL fantasy novel in progress:

 Chapter 1

 Perched on a moonlit crag, Akul inhaled air laced with pine resin and damp earth.
 His breath misted in the predawn chill as he flexed his gloved hands.
-Below, the Ipai valley stretched before him, studded with stumps.
+Below, the Ipai Valley stretched before him, studded with stumps.
 Along the lakeshore where torchlight flickered, the villagers gathered, their murmurs drifting up to him like woodsmoke.

-Akul looked toward the north where his own people, the Owikci, sat secure in their mountainous stronghold, wrapped in a shroud of their own perceived unassailability.
-Many times over the past ten years Akul had wondered, though: How long before the Chain’s iron veins creep into our territory, too?
-On his journey southward, he’d seen an omen of that future: an ore mine gnawing at the border of the Owikci Domain.
-He suspected the mine was the rotten fruit of his uncle’s complacency, or worse, complicity.
+In the north, his own people, the Owikci, believed themselves secure in their mountainous stronghold, wrapped in a shroud of their own perceived unassailability.
+Many times, over the past decade, Akul had wondered: How long before the Chain’s iron veins creep into our territory, too?
+On his journey southward came an omen of that future.
+An ore mine gnawing at the border of the Owikci Domain.

-Kieran Lirran.
-The honored Owikci ambassador to Cascade City.
-Akul pushed the image of his uncle aside.
-Theyd not spoken in a decade, not since Akul was under the ambassador’s begrudging charge during his year as a student in the Chain’s coastal capital.
-Im sure we will meet again soon, Uncle.
+Akul suspected it was the rotten fruit of his uncle’s complacency, or worse, complicity.
+He shook his head.
+Kieran Lirran, the honored Owikci ambassador to Cascade City.
+He pushed the image of his uncle aside.
+They’d not spoken in a decade, not since Akul spent a year as a visiting student in the Chain’s coastal capital under the ambassador’s begrudging charge.

-Akul rose to his feet now with a wry smirk, the thrum of the locomotive from afar reverberating through the valley.
 I guess my mission extends beyond yours, Uncle.
 These people, they are not even our people.
 I’m about to engage in my first act as the Owikci “anti-ambassador.”

 Confident of the train’s approach, he slid down a series of slopes and waded through a field of tall, dewy grass.
 Moisture seeped into his leather breeches as grasshoppers burst from the blades, their wings winking in the moonlight.
 A few clung to his thick hair.
 He batted them away before stepping into the torchlight where Ghorst stood addressing the villagers.

-Ghorst’s knuckles blanched around his walking stick.
+The headmans knuckles blanched around his walking stick.
 With a voice like gravel and grit, he cut through the murmurs: “Douse the flames!
 To the tracks!”
 Catching Akul’s eye, he offered a single, grateful nod.

 The villagers dispersed while Akul scanned the darkness for his borrowed family.
 He found them beneath the weeping fronds of a willow tree.
 Borum leaned heavily against its trunk, a bottle dangling from his grip.
 Prosha watched her father with quiet resignation.
 Her younger brother Yip clutched a torch like a weapon.

-For the the past moon, Akul had toiled beside them in their fields, his efforts barely dulling the edge of their hardship.
+For the past moon, Akul had toiled beside them in their fields, his efforts barely dulling the edge of their hardship.
 For the village’s last stand, Borum had sworn sobriety, but—

 “Papa won’t be joining us.”
 Prosha smoothed damp hair from her father’s brow.